Richard M. Blatchford: World War I

 Secretary of War Newton D. Baker, General Pershing and other officers, including Major General Richard M. Blatchford, inspecting Rest Camp No. 1 at Saint-Nazaire, France, March 1918.

 On May 15 Blatchford was promoted to brigadier general in the National Army.
-He sailed for France in July 1917 to observe trench warfare and Allied training methods, and on July 25 he was appointed commanding general of the Line of Communications, part of the American Expeditionary Forces (AEF), the commander of which was Pershing, an old friend and now a major general.
-On August 5, 1917, he received another promotion, this time to major general in the National Army.
+He sailed for France in July to observe trench warfare and Allied training methods, and on July 25 he was appointed commanding general of the Line of Communications, part of the American Expeditionary Forces (AEF), the commander of which was Pershing, an old friend and now a major general in command of the AEF.

+On August 5, he received another promotion, this time to major general in the National Army.
 Blatchford failed to organize a functioning line of communication in France, resulting in inadequate transport of supplies to U.S. troops.
-Unhappy with his performance, Pershing decided to replace Blatchford with Francis Kernan.
+Unhappy with his performance, Pershing decided to replace Blatchford with Brigadier General Francis J. Kernan.

 After being relieved of his command in Paris, Blatchford took charge of billeting at Neufchâteau.
-According to Brigadier General Johnson Hagood, this job "certainly did not warrant a special headquarters with a major general in command," but Blatchford maintained a large staff for allocating billets and office space, including a colonel in charge of constructing new buildings.
+According to Colonel Johnson Hagood, this job "certainly did not warrant a special headquarters with a major general in command," but Blatchford maintained a large staff for allocating billets and office space, including a colonel in charge of constructing new buildings.

 In November 1917, Pershing sent Blatchford back to the United States.
 To spare his feelings and reputation, Pershing, now a full general, told him he was needed to train a combat unit and then lead it to France to take part in the fighting.
 Blatchford later viewed this removal as a stain on his career and pursued the matter with Pershing after the war.
 In response, Pershing wrote that Blatchford's performance had in fact been unsatisfactory, and that their "lifelong friendship" had caused Pershing to refrain from telling him so at the time.

 Post-World War I

 Despite being replaced as head of the Line of Communications, Blatchford's career flourished after his return from France.
 He briefly commanded the 158th Depot Brigade at Camp Sherman, Ohio (1917–1918), before taking command of the Panama Canal Department.
 He remained in command at the Panama Canal Zone through 1919, continuing after the end of the war.
-He later commanded the Presidio of San Francisco (1920–1921), 8th Infantry Brigade and Camp Lewis (1921), and 5th Infantry Brigade and Vancouver Barracks (1921–1922).
+He later commanded the Presidio of San Francisco (1920–1921), 8th Infantry Brigade and Camp Lewis (1921), the Ninth Corps Area (March 1921 to June 1921), and 5th Infantry Brigade and Vancouver Barracks (1921–1922).

 He retired on December 1, 1922, with his permanent rank of brigadier general.
 In 1930, Congress passed legislation allowing the temporary generals of World War I to retire at the highest rank they had held, and Blatchford was promoted to major general on the retired list.

 Blatchford died in San Francisco on August 31, 1934.
 He had no children by either of his two marriages.